Abby Lee Miller Taken To The Emergency Room From Halfway House She Is Currently Residing In

 — TMZ (@TMZ) April 11, 2018

 While it is unclear why Abby Lee Miller went to the hospital at this time, the former Dance Moms star has apparently been doing well at the halfway house, where she has been in an environment that is structured, supervised, and of course, safe.
-The Residential Reentry Center is a place where people in the final stretch of their sentences typically receive, “employment counseling, job placement, and financial management assistance.”
+The Residential Reentry Center is a place where people in the final stretch of their sentences typically receive “employment counseling, job placement, and financial management assistance.”

-For now, there does not seem to be any further information as to what is wrong with Abby Lee Miller which led to her being taken to the emergency room, or if it will have an affect on her time at the halfway house.
+For now, there does not seem to be any further information as to what is wrong with Abby Lee Miller which led to her being taken to the emergency room, or if it will have an effect on her time at the halfway house.

 .@Abby_Lee_Miller shows off drastic weight loss after serving 8 months in prison: https://t.co/l0Oc88P8s7